Doxy4/qb-vehiclecatalogue/README.md

 * customisable

 ## Setup
-if you arent using qb-vehicleshop at the same time you will have to run the sql file to the database.
+- if you arent using qb-vehicleshop at the same time you will have to run the sql file to the database.

-## To change ped location change the Config.PedLocation to where you want the ped
+- To change ped location change the Config.PedLocation to where you want the ped

+## Help

+- Join my discord for more help! https://discord.gg/zmDVXxpBNx